Why is iCloud Automatic Backup Not Working?

 Launched by Apple, iCloud is a specialized service that can store images, notes, documents, videos and any other files securely and keeps all data syncing across all of your devices.
 With 5GB of free storage space, iCloud also makes it easier to share various kinds of data with friends and family members.

+iCloud Backup stores any data on your device that isn't regularly synced to iCloud.
+When Backup is enabled, iCloud captures regular snapshots of this data, ensuring easy restoration whenever you acquire a new device.
 However, some users have complained that their iCloud Backup is not working, leading to a failure to backup their local data to iCloud.
-As a matter of fact, this problem happens commonly for various reasons:
+Why has my iPhone never backed up to iCloud?
+This problem happens commonly for various reasons:

 - No stable Wi-Fi connection.